 c) Look up Upper Tribunal decision GR vs CMEC 2011 UKUT 101 AAT which now gives us the legal definition of a person with care - that's our Mike Smith in there.

 12. Will you help with a private agreement?

 There are many specialist mediation services who can assist but we don't otherwise get involved because we firmly believe that if an agreement is going to work then the two people involved are the best ones to sort it out.

 If you need a CMS calculator, we suggest you use our Footprint CMA Calculator app at a cost of £0.99p.

 If you have a low income and live in Scotland you could qualify for Legal Aid.
-Sadly in England and Wales you cannot get legal aid for child maintenance matters.
+In England and Wales you cannot get legal aid for child maintenance matters.
 Free legal advice is almost impossible to find.
-All major organisations dealing with child maintenance problems charge a fee although here at DLS we offer a legal fee guarantee.
+All major organisations dealing with child maintenance problems charge a fee.
 Please see our home page for details.

 The governing factor which determines when child maintenance stops is the existence of a qualified child.
 A qualifying child is a child who is under the age of 20 in full time non-advanced education, who does not live full time with one of their natural parents.

 We are shared care and day to day care specialists - that is what we do.
 The circumstances around 50/50 shared care and day to day care need to be looked at carefully and there is no quick answer we can give here, however much of the rest of our website is dedicated to shared care and day to day care issues.